jkmaina/ultimate-prompt-engineering-book/README.md

 ## Transform Your Profession with AI

-**Welcome to the most comprehensive collection of professional prompt engineering examples available anywhere.**
+**A practical collection of prompt engineering examples to help you work more effectively with AI tools.**

-These aren't just prompts—they're complete workflows, systematic frameworks, and proven methodologies that have helped thousands of professionals achieve 300-500% productivity improvements using AI tools like ChatGPT, Claude, and other platforms.
+This repository contains real-world examples and systematic approaches for using AI platforms like ChatGPT, Claude, and others in professional settings.
+Each example shows you how to move from basic AI interactions to more sophisticated, reliable results that meet professional standards.

 ---